-The evaluation expertise provided by the Research and Clinical Practices Advisory Board will ensure patient outcomes are carefully documented so our successes and failures will provide a clear path forward for children’s mental health services.
+The evaluation expertise provided by the Research and Clinical Practices Advisory Board ensures patient outcomes are carefully documented so our successes and failures provide a clear path forward for children’s mental health services.

 A Model to Transform Lives

-Cambia Hills of East Bethel will be a pioneering mental health campus that supports the recovery of children with complex mental illness stemming from childhood trauma or a variety of other causes.
+Cambia Hills of East Bethel is a pioneering mental health campus that supports the recovery of children with complex mental illness stemming from childhood trauma or a variety of other causes.
 Anticipated outcomes of this landmark project include: